Thakar-Lab/scBONITA/README.md

 1. listOfKEGGPathways Which KEGG pathways should scBonita download?
 Specify the five letter pathway IDs.
 1. organism Three-letter organism code.
 Which organism is the dataset derived from?
-1. cvThreshold: Minimum coefficient of variation to retain genes for scBONITA analysis The following line of code runs scBONITA setup for a 20000*10000 comma-separated data set "example.csv".
+1. cvThreshold: Minimum coefficient of variation to retain genes for scBONITA analysis

+The following command runs scBONITA setup for a 20000*10000 comma-separated data set "example.csv".
 It downloads the KEGG pathways hsa00010 and hsa00020 for rule inference.

 `python3.6 pipeline.py --dataFile "example.csv" --fullPipeline 1 --maxNodes 20000 --maxSamples 10000 --separator "," --listOfKEGGPathways "00010" "00020" --getKEGGPathways 1 --organism hsa cvThreshold None`